WE PRICE MATCH ANYONE & WILL HAVE

 Diesel is dense and much oilier than petrol and if the diesel is allowed to work its way through the engine, it won’t be long before it becomes unable to combust the heavy fuel.
 The only way to solve this issue is to have the engine drained as soon as the error is realised.

 Don’t be embarrassed or too mortified to call on an expert when you have accidentally filled up your vehicle with the wrong fuel.
 Over 150,000 people every year put the wrong fuel in their car, and if you call us, we can swiftly and discreetly drain the engine and get you back on the road within 90 minutes or so.
-With service that fast, no-one need ever know about your absent-minded slip so call us at Fuel-Drain and we will get you back on the road again!
+With service that fast, no-one need ever know about your absent-minded slip so on 03332 103835 of fill out our contact form us and one of the team will get back and get you back on the road.

 Fuel-Drain operates in Hertfordshire,